Adrita-Khan/Adrita-Khan/README.md

 - **Research Intern:** Center for Computational and Data Sciences (CCDS) at Independent University, Bangladesh (IUB)

 **🎯 Current Focus:**
-Actively pursuing MSc and PhD opportunities in STEM fields, with a passion for interdisciplinary research that bridges theoretical physics, computational methods, and astronomical observations.
+I am actively pursuing MSc and PhD opportunities in STEM fields, with a passion for interdisciplinary research that bridges theoretical physics, computational methods, and astronomical observations.
+I am eager to engage in meaningful collaborations, contribute to impactful research, and advance knowledge in these fields.
+I am dedicated to expanding my knowledge and staying updated with the latest developments so I can make meaningful contributions to academia and beyond.

 ---